Black Manhattan, a Herbal & Bitter Twist on the Classic Cocktail

 The Black Manhattan is a modern twist on the classic Manhattan cocktail, which has its roots in the late 19th century.
 The Black Manhattan replaces the traditional sweet vermouth with a bitter liqueur called Averna, resulting in a darker and more robust flavor profile.

-While the exact origin of the Black Manhattan is not well-documented, its emergence can be attributed to the evolution of cocktail culture and experimentation by bartenders.
+While the exact origin of the Black Manhattan is not well documented, its emergence can be attributed to the evolution of cocktail culture and to bartenders' experimentation.

 The original Manhattan cocktail is believed to have been created in the 1870s or 1880s, likely in New York City.
 It was named after the borough of Manhattan, a hub of activity and innovation during the cocktail's formative years.